coolmangoman/Portfolio/README.md

 # Norman Ng - Data Analyst Portfolio
 ## About
 Hi, I am Norman!
 I am on track to completing my Economics degree with a specialization in Quantitative Methods.
-I am passionate about using data to uncover meaningful trends and excited to apply my analytical skills to data science as an entry-level data specialist.
+I am passionate about using data to uncover meaningful trends and excited to apply my analytical skills to data analytics as an entry-level data specialist.

 In my free time, I explore new tools and techniques to expand my knowledge.
-Driven by the thrill of discovery and solving complex problems, I thrive in both team and independent work settings.
-This repository showcases my skills, projects, and progress in Data Analytics and Data Science.
+This repository showcases my skills, projects, and progress in Data Analytics.

-This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.

 ## Table of Contents
 - [About](https://github.com/nrmnng/Portfolio/blob/main/README.md#about)